rmrk-team/evm/README.md

 ## Implementations

 In addition to the raw RMRK legos and extensions, this repository also contains implementations of all of them in the [`implementations/`](./contracts/implementations/) directory.
-These implementations are oppinionated and utilize the extensions that we feel provide the most utility for each of the implementations.
+These implementations are opinionated and utilize the extensions that we feel provide the most utility for each of the implementations.

 <!-- ## Fractional